Antipolar ordering of topological defects in active liquid crystals: DISCUSSION

 \section{DISCUSSION}

-\textbf{Universality.} Equations~\eqref{e:free-energy} and~\eqref{e:free_energy-complex} epitomize the idea of \lq universality\rq{} in spatio-temporal pattern formation~\cite{1977SwiftHohenberg,2006Aranson}, \markblue{as outlined in the introduction.
-The free-energy expressions contain the leading-order terms of generic series expansions in both order-parameter space and Fourier space, consistent with spatial and nematic symmetries}.
+\textbf{Pattern-formation mechanism.} Equations~\eqref{e:free-energy} and~\eqref{e:free_energy-complex} epitomize the idea of \lq universality\rq{} in spatio-temporal pattern formation, as known from Swift-Hohenberg-type scalar field theories~\cite{1977SwiftHohenberg,2006Aranson}.
+The free-energy expressions contain the leading-order terms of generic series expansions in both order-parameter space and Fourier space, consistent with spatial and nematic symmetries.
 When considering passive systems with a preference for homogenization ($\gc_2<0$), it usually suffices to keep only the quadratic gradient terms.
 By contrast, for pattern forming systems, the coefficient in front of the lowest-order gradient contribution can change sign~\cite{1977SwiftHohenberg,2015Stoop_NatMat}, and one must include higher-order derivatives to ensure stability.
+We hypothesize that the sign change of $\gamma_2$ is directly related to the motor-induced buckling of microtubule bundles (Fig.~\ref{fig:closure}\textbf{a}), an effect that is not captured by the standard LdG free-energy for passive liquid crystals.
 In a few select cases, expressions of the form~\eqref{e:free-energy} and~\eqref{e:free_energy-complex} can be systematically derived~\cite{1977SwiftHohenberg,2014Grossmann_PRL,2015Stoop_NatMat}.
 Generally, one can regard the free-energy expansion~\eqref{e:free_energy-complex} as an effective field theory whose phenomenological parameters can be determined from experiments.
 This approach has proved successful for dense bacterial suspensions~\cite{2012Wensink,2013Dunkel_PRL} and now also for ALCs, indeed suggesting some universality in the formation and dynamics of topological defects in active systems.